UI task force: Start semester on time, end in-person instruction at fall break

-URBANA — When students leave for fall break this year, they might not return to campus for a final week of instruction and exams, as they usually do.
+URBANA — When University of Illinois students leave for fall break this year, they might not return to campus for a final week of classes and exams, as they usually do.

-Instead students would return home for eight days of online instruction and six days of exams, according to the draft recommendation from the University of Illinois’ COVID-19 academic affairs team.
+Instead, students would return home for eight days of online instruction and six days of exams, ac cording to the draft recommendation from the UI’s COVID-19 academic affairs team.

 Cangellaris said the task force looked at the “feasibility of a modified approach to on-campus instruction, including a combination of in-person and online classes.”

-The academic affairs team recommended any classes with more than 50 people move online.
+The team recommended any classes with more than 50 people move online.

 For large lectures, this could mean the lecture would be delivered online, but the smaller discussion sections would still meet in person.